DanielSchnietz/AngularCore/README.md

 # AngularCoreApp
-Frontend with Angular and Angular Material
+Frontend with Angular and Angular Material |
-Backend C#.NET Core API
+Backend C#.NET Core API |
 Datastorage Google Firestore Cloud

-For MVP
 Unittests going to be added in Frontend before going on further with development.
 "Calculation Learning" API to be added in Backend.